 Gratuity Coverage: To lessen guest's unease, they may also be permitted to cover the gratuity/tip, at R’s discretion.

-***Proportion Substitution: The aforementioned “25%” may be substituted, as necessary with a proportional amount of the cost of what each person ordered, i.e. 50% meaning R paying for everything he himself ordered, 25% meaning half of what he ordered, 75% meaning covering what he ordered plus half of what the rest of the party ordered.
+***Proportion Substitution: The aforementioned “33%” may be substituted, as necessary with a proportional amount of the cost of what each person ordered, i.e. 67% meaning R paying for everything he himself ordered and half of what the other party ordered, 33% meaning what he ordered.